johnpaultaken/concurrency_user_mode/README.md

-# lockfree
+# user mode concurrency
-A collection of lock free containers in C++.
+A collection of concurrency containers and locks in C++ using only light-weight user-mode operations.